-Net cash used in investing activities in fiscal 2016 was \$369,728 which was primarily attributable to the purchases of property and equipment in the amount of \$342,982 and sales and purchases of marketable securities and other investments in the amount of \$231,090 which were partially offset by the redemption of a Certificate of Deposit in the amount of \$204,344.
+Net provided by investing activities in fiscal 2017 was \$93,025 which was attributable to the sales and purchases of marketable securities and other investments in the amount of \$191,358 which was offset by purchases of property and equipment in the amount of \$98,333.

-Net cash used in investing activities in fiscal 2015 was \$719,349 which was primarily attributable to the purchase of PrepaCyte CB (See Note 2 to the consolidated financial statements) in the amount of \$375,374 and the sales and purchases of marketable securities and other investments of \$235,292.
+Net cash used in investing activities in fiscal 2016 was \$369,728 which was primarily attributable to the purchases of property and equipment in the amount of \$342,982 and sales and purchases of marketable securities and other investments in the amount of \$231,090 which were partially offset by the redemption of a Certificate of Deposit in the amount of \$204.344.